qixin5/ssFix/README.md

 We basically have no control over GZoltar.
 If you encounter any errors, you may consider reporting the errors to the GZoltar developers (mail@gzoltar.com).
-To reproduce our experimental results, you may use our fault localization result files available at `expt0/fauloc/rslt` under your ssFix directory.
+To reproduce our experimental results, you may use our fault localization result files available at `expt0/fauloc/rslt` under your ssFix directory ( need to untar `expt0/fauloc.tar.gz` first).
 You can then run ssFix for a bug passing the path of the corresponding fault localization result file as an argument for `-faulocfpath`.